MauryJohnson/jq2/README.md

 Root-array protection
 =====================

-MegaVul's root is an array.
+If root is an array.

 This will be rejected: